Wille007/redis-lettuce/README.md

 ### data store type difference
 a data collection can be saved in **GenericJackson2JsonRedisSerializer**
 but that can not be saved in **Jackson2JsonRedisSerializer**
-*(we are just discussing then in the redis area, but you can still use it by transfer collection to JSON String)*
+*(we are just discussing in the redis area, but you can still use it by transfer collection to JSON String)*

 ### GenericJackson2JsonRedisSerializer Saving data example
 ```json